Private members-only forum

-PTO Payout on Termination — Michigan Law
+PTO Payout on Termination: Michigan Law — need guidance ASAP

-Started by help_me_business_owner_CA · Dec 12, 2023 · 3,095 views · 13 replies
+Started by zach_m_25 · Sep 20, 2025 · 3,095 views · 9 replies

 For informational purposes only.
 This is not legal advice.
 Laws vary by jurisdiction.
 Consult a qualified attorney for advice specific to your situation.

-help_me_business_owner_CA OP
+zach_m_25 OP

 I'm dealing with a situation in Michigan and need some guidance.

 severance offer seems low.
-I've been dealing with this for about 15 months now and the situation isn't improving.
+I've been dealing with this for about 15 months now and the situation isn't improving 🤷.

 I have worked at this company for 3 years.
 My position is exempt and I do have a written employment agreement beyond the standard offer letter.